 - Mix the milk with the condensed milk in a small bowl with a spoon, until thoroughly combined.

 - Whisk the cream in a large bowl until really stiff, starting at low speed and gradually increasing to high speed.
-This takes only a minute or so.

 - Add the milk mixture to the whipped cream and whisk vigourously with a manual whisk until very smooth and no lumps remain.
-Again, this should take a minute or so.

 - Mix in any additions (see footnotes).